|Patient Visitation Rights Statement

 PATIENT VISITATION RIGHTS

 DCH Health System embraces a philosophy of open and flexible visitation that welcomes and encourages the involvement of family and significant others in the patient’s care.
-Accordingly, DCH has adopted this Statement on Patient Visitation Rights for its hospitals:
+Accordingly, the hospital has adopted this Statement on Patient Visitation Rights:

-(h) any special restriction rules that apply to special patient care units (mental health/behavioral health, drug and alcohol, etc.); and
+(h.) any special restriction rules that apply to special patient care units (intensive care, mental health/behavioral health, drug and alcohol, etc.), and

 (i.) when visitation would otherwise interfere with the care of the patient and/or the care of other patients.